DanilSuits/di-friendly-framework/README.md

 How do we minimize the coupling between the implementation of the module and the client?

-Seemann proposes a challenging idea - that the entry point to the custom implementation is a _no argument constructor_.
+Seemann offers a challenging idea - that the entry point to the custom implementation is a [nullary constructor][3].
 Given the name of the entry point, an instance of it can be created, and then you can follow the protocols from there to navigate to the functionality required by the client.